wp-plugins/simple-history/readme.txt

 Simple History shows recent changes made within WordPress, directly on your dashboard or on a separate page.

+The plugin works as a log/history/audit log/version history of all (most, anyway) events that occur in WordPress.
+For example:

-Users of the system can **see what articles have been created, modified or deleted, what attachments have been uploaded, modified or deleted, and what plugins that have been activated or deactivated**.
+* see what articles have been created, modified or deleted
+* see what attachments have been uploaded, modified or deleted
+* see what plugins that have been activated or deactivated
+* search through the history/log to find the change/post/article you are looking for

-All **changes are also v as a RSS feed** so you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer..
+There is also a **RSS feed of changes** available, so you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer.

 It’s a plugin that is good to have on websites where several people are involved in editing the content.